Breast Augmentation Maryland

 We use an implant funnel where possible, as we believe it puts less stress on the implant during insertion and helps to diminish long-term ruptures and capsular contracture.

-After extensive clinical testing, the FDA, breast implant manufacturers, and other researchers have found no link between medical problems and silicone gel breast implants.
+After extensive clinical testing, the FDA, breast implant manufacturers, and other researchers have found no link between medical problems and silicone implants.
 The tests found:

-- Silicone gel breast implants do not cause breast cancer or reoccurrence of breast cancer.
+- Silicone implants do not cause breast cancer or reoccurrence of breast cancer.

-- There is no evidence that silicone gel breast implants contribute to an increase in systemic diseases.
+- There is no evidence that silicone implants contribute to an increase in systemic diseases.

-- It is safe to breastfeed with silicone gel breast implants.
+- It is safe to breastfeed with silicone implants.

 In the United States, three companies are FDA approved to supply breast implants: Allergan, Mentor, and Sientra.
 They are all excellent and well-studied products.

-Risks of breast augmentation can include bleeding, infection, asymmetry, scarring, capsular contracture, and more.
+Breast augmentation surgery comes with some risks, most of which are incredibly rare – such as include bleeding, infection, asymmetry, scarring, capsular contracture, and more.